MARSTeamMC/InstantBreak/README.md

 ### About

-**In Minecraft, you can instamine stone — but not wood, glass, or deepslate.
+**In Minecraft, you can instamine stone, but not wood, glass, or deepslate.
 That’s weird, right?**

 **InstantBreak** fixes that.
-It allows instant mining of many common blocks using the correct tools, enchantments, and effects.
+It allows instant mining of most blocks.

+This mod changes Minecraft’s break calculation for strong, like netherite or gold, tools to instamine easier.
+For example, you only need netherite axe with efficiency V to instantly break wood.
-The mod tweaks Minecraft’s break calculation and also expands which tools are considered valid for certain blocks — for example, pickaxes can now break glass.
+It also expands which tools are considered valid for certain blocks for example, pickaxes can now break glass, and axes can break skulls.

 ---

-### InstantBreak Improvements
+### Features

-**Instant Breaking Conditions**
+**Requirements For Instant Breaking**

 | Block Group                                    | Minimum Instant Break Requirement                    |
 | ---------------------------------------------- | -------------------------------------------- |